Immedingians: History

 They were important benefactors of the church in tenth century Saxony with members including the Saint Emma of Lesum and her brother Bishop Meinwerk of Paderborn.
 Matilda's grandmother Matilda I was abbess at Herford Abbey.
 About 940 one Count Immad of the Immedinger dynasty established a convent of nuns at Ringelheim in Eastphalia.
 Queen Matilda herself upon the death of her husband in 936 donated Quedlinburg Abbey, where she is also buried.

-According to the Res gestae saxonicae by the chronicler Widukind of Corvey, Matilda's father, the Westphalian count Dietrich, was a descendant of dux Widukind.
-A sister of her married Count Wichmann the Elder from the House of Billung.
+According to the Res gestae saxonicae by the chronicler Widukind of Corvey, Matilda of Ringelheim's father, the Westphalian count Dietrich of Ringelheim, was a descendant of dux Widukind.
+A sister of Matilda's married Count Wichmann the Elder from the House of Billung.
 A genealogy has not yet been conclusively established.